 sustainability@BU, “It’s what we do.”
 We do it with a dedicated team of interns, a director, and an outreach coordinator.
-We also get a great deal of support from many on campus, especially from Dining’s Sustainability Coordinator, Facilities Management & Planning’s Communications Specialist, and Recycling Coordinator and the entire FM&P department.
+We also get a great deal of support from many on campus, especially from Dining’s sustainability coordinator, Facilities Management & Planning’s communications manager, and recycling coordinator, and the entire FM&P department.
 Have an idea?
 Contact us!

 Dennis Carlberg, Sustainability Director

 Dennis Carlberg, AIA, LEED AP BD+C is an architect with over 25 years of experience.
 In January 2009 Dennis joined Boston University as its first Sustainability Director.
+Dennis is also an Adjunct Assistant Professor in the Department of Earth & Environment and faculty/advisor for the Earth House, a living learning community.
 He comes from a Boston architectural firm where he was a partner, senior designer, and chaired the sustainability committee, which he established in 2000.
 Dennis began his career at the Solar Energy Research Institute conducting daylighting research to reduce building energy consumption and improve the indoor environment.

 Dennis received his Master of Architecture degree from the Massachusetts Institute of Technology where he was awarded the AIA Gold Medal.
 He received his Bachelor of Arts in Architecture from the University of California, Berkeley.